 Sura Seguros Soat is an insurance option you can check out in Colombia.
 This is a good choice if you want to be able to renew your policy from anywhere in the country, as you can do it online.

 For campervan insurance in Argentina, I recommend checking out Río Uruguay Seguros.
 They offer “Todo Riesgo Automotor” policies which cover campervans for any damages.
-Another option is ACA insurance but they will not cover you for theft and is limited – they cheap and better than nothing though.
+Another option is ACA insurance but they will not cover you for theft and the service is limited.
+However, they are cheap and their coverage is better than nothing.
+We were covered by ACA when we did our road trip in Argentina.
+However, when we got robbed we discovered that there were limitations to the policy.

 In Brazil, the best campervan insurance company is Porto Seguro.
 They offer a product called “Auto” which covers your campervan for any damages, including theft.
 The payment is done by bank transfer so you can do it from anywhere you want!